khaosdoctor/zaqar/README.md

 ```

 > Zaqar is exposed **locally only**, this means you will **not** be able to access it externally unless you manually create an Ingress.
 This is due to the best practices where microservices should only communicate with each other in the local network

+### Envs

+You should set two environment variables:

+- `SENDGRID_APIKEY`: As of now, Zaqar only accepts Sendgrid as mail sender, so this is where you put your API ket
+- `DEFAULT_FROM_ADDRESS`: The email to be the "from" address

 ## API